rcorcs/rcorcs.github.io/blog/1_static_x_inline_keywords.md

 <img src="figs/compilation-pipeline.svg" width="250">

 Most of the classic optimisations are applied within the scope of a single function.
-This optimisations are not affected by changes in the translation unit external to the function itself.
+These optimisations are not affected by changes in the translation unit external to the function itself.
 However, some optimisations are inter-procedural, such as function inlining.
 These inter-procedural optimisations are heavily affected by how many functions are available in a single translation unit.